openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

 #### Class: `lma_collector::collectd::pacemaker`

-Declare this class to configure collectd to collect statistics on Pacemaker.
+Declare this class to configure collectd to collect statistics for Pacemaker resources running on the node.
 The collectd plugin used is a Python script, which uses Pacemaker's `crm_resource` command to get statistics from Pacemaker.

 #### Parameters